hawkinsw/CS5138/MiniAssignmentSecretSearcher/README.md

 Unfortunately, that's not quite all that we need to do.
 Fortunately, the final step is automated and already done for you in the `configure_as_mitm_proxy.sh` helper script.
 Nevertheless, you need to understand what is going on even if you don't need to do anything as a result. (_Note_: The last sentence is a lie; read on to find out why!)

-We glossed over one important detail earlier when discussing the configuration.
+We glossed over one important detail earlier when discussing the HTTPS Proxying configuration.
 While MITM Proxy is able to see the decrypted contents of the (heretofore) secure HTTPS connection between client and server, anything snooping the network (i.e., Wireshark!!) cannot.
 Why?
-Because the network transmissions (the only thing that a network snoop *can* see) that MITM Proxy makes between itself and the real web server and itself and the client are both pairwise secure.
-All we gained with our HTTPS Proxy setup is the ability for MITM Proxy to see the decrypted contents of the connection.
+Because the network transmissions (the only thing that a network snoop *can* see, after all) that MITM Proxy makes between itself and the real web server and itself and the client are both pairwise secure.
+All we gained with our HTTPS Proxying setup is the ability for MITM Proxy to see the decrypted contents of the connection.

 MITM Proxy offers a cool piece of functionality that allows it to interact with Wireshark so that Wireshark can decrypt the packets that it snoops from the network.
 If properly configured, MITM Proxy will log all the [session keys](https://www.cloudflare.com/learning/ssl/what-is-a-session-key/) that it generates.

-In turn, we can configure Wireshark to read that log file and (in real time, mind you!) decrypt the packets that it captures from the network.
+In turn, we can configure Wireshark to read that log file and (in real time, mind you!) use the contents of the log file (i.e., session keys) to decrypt the packets that it captures from the network.

 Let's do that now.
 Wait!!
 Didn't I just say that we didn't have to do anything else?
 Yes, but I lied.